-In fact, the world of gluten-free eating can be very confusing in general and there is little regulation of the industry.
-Some brands even create their own official-looking certified gluten-free seals that often confuse even the most educated of gluten-free shoppers.
+In fact, the world of gluten-free eating can be very confusing and there is little regulation of the industry.
+Some brands even create their own official-looking certified gluten-free seals that can confuse even the most educated of gluten-free shoppers.
 More on that later…

-The truth is, if a product doesn’t bear one of the following certified gluten-free seals, the product is NOT certified gluten-free, and, as a smart shopper, you must be able to decipher what gluten-free certifications and seals are official, and which are not.
-It is up to you to know this information.
+The truth is, if a product doesn’t bear one of the following certified gluten-free seals, the product is NOT certified gluten-free.

 FDA Gluten-Free Labeling Laws

 In August 2014, the U.S. FDA set a gluten limit of 20 parts per million (ppm) in foods labeled as “gluten-free,” “without gluten,” “free of gluten” or “no gluten.”
 Food manufacturers had one year from the date the rule was published to bring their labels into compliance with the new requirements (so all companies should be in compliance now.)

 For the most part, industry is regulating itself when it comes to what products are gluten-free, and which are not.
 A manufacturer can label its products “gluten-free” if it contains less than 20 ppms and meets all of the other FDA gluten-free labeling standards.
 Again, this is self-regulated.

 The FDA only gets involved in potential false claims when there is a complaint.

 Hundreds of consumers lodged complaints against General Mills Cheerios several years ago.
 The company recalled 1.8 million boxes of Cheerios because they contained more than 20 ppm of gluten (a cautionary tale to manufacturers and consumers alike!).